-- Handle discounts, promotions, and coupons
+- handle discounts, promotions, and coupons with automation, and

 In some ways, this is actually better for business.
 It’s easier to get customer feedback from subscribers, who hope to benefit from sharing their thoughts by getting an improved product down the line.
 This benefit and others, however, come at the cost of increased need for efficient customer communication.

-- activations/welcome notices
+- subscription activations/welcome notices

-- credit card expirations
+- upcoming credit card expirations notifications, and

 On the topic of customer communications, invoices are the other side of the product catalog management coin.
 Just as a comprehensive subscription management platform should be able to handle the various complexities a business’s catalog presents, so too should it be able to translate delivered products clearly and concisely to customers through invoicing.